srivi15/What-To-Do/README.md

 # What-To-Do
-A personalized to-do list maker
+A personalized to-do list maker.

 Clone this repository and add changes to the website.